 Does your business need more than one website?
 There are good reasons to have multiple sites... and even more reasons why you shouldn't.
 Learn the advantages and disadvantages of having multiple websites.

 Businesses with multiple websites come in several forms.
-They might be massive international companies, where the separate domains serve totally different business functions.
-Or, much smaller businesses may have several sites offering the same products or services, in the misguided belief that more websites means that they’ll have a better chance of succeeding online.
+They might be huge international companies, where the separate domains serve totally different business functions.
+Or, much smaller businesses may have several sites offering the same products or services, in the misguided belief that more websites mean that they’ll have a better chance of succeeding online.

 Whether you are a large or small organisation, let’s start by taking a look in a bit more detail at when several domains could be useful, before looking at the disadvantages of such an approach.

 1. There’s a business case for it

 First of all, you should ask yourself why having more than one site is necessary?
 Is there a reason why this information cannot appear together?
 It may be the case that there’s a valid business reason for wanting to maintain multiple websites.